avivasolutionsnl/sitecore-docker/README.md

 Run Sitecore 9 (with XConnect) using Docker and Windows containers.

 # Disclaimer
 This repository contains experimental code that we use in development setups.
 We do not consider the current code in this repository ready for production.
 Hopefully this will help you to get up and running with Sitecore and Docker.
+By no means we consider ourselves Docker experts and thus expect these images to still contain a lot of bugs.
+Great help for creating this setup was provided by the [sitecoreops](https://github.com/sitecoreops/sitecore-images) and [sitecore-nine-docker](https://github.com/pbering/sitecore-nine-docker) repos.
 Please feel free to provide feedback by creating an issue, PR, etc.

 # Requirements
 - Windows 10 update 1709 (with Hyper-V enabled)